 Let's take a moment to discuss the amazing things happening in the background.
 My daughter's birthday is February 13th, which I probably wasn't going to be home for, if I was even alive.

 This is my daughter's 5th birthday party, which my amazing friends and mother put together from my pinterest board.
 Everyone took a piece and made it happen, from the decorations to the candy bar, event the insane cake I had wanted to make was there!
 I'm sure I'm forgetting someone, but Jen, Stacey, Pam, Jennifer, Sheri, Caitlin, and anyone else who made this happen were my heroes.
 Caitlin didn't even bring her daughter to the party because she had family in town, she just showed up to help and then left.
 Amazing.
 I had spent all week at doctors appointments (Friday was pre-op testing/interviews at Georgetown- interesting aside- the girl that got us to sign the tissue bank forms (to keep the tumor for research) had forms that expired 5 years ago....and scrubs from Johns Hopkins) and this amazing party happened anyway.
+It was very, very important that I didn't get sick, and I was also in a lot of pain and pretty tired at this point, so I got to kick it with a face mask, and much like people visiting a newborn, people were Purell-ed coming in the door.

 I wore a mask to the boys' Pinewood Derby, too.
 I was really glad that we got to do fun things before surgery, even if I was weird looking.
 There are no words for how grateful I am for everyone who stepped in to care for my family.
 Sheri took on a meal list and is actually STILL coordinating meals for my family.
 My mother, bless her heart, was handed a laundry basket of curriculum and a class/sports schedule in late January when we got my diagnosis and told "good luck" as I headed off to doctors appointments.
 My friend Sarah set up a prayer party (because "vigil" sounded like death) and we had dozens of people who prayed in 15 minute intervals starting when we left for the hospital well before the sun was up on Wednesday for surgery.
 Another friend, Amanda, had people come and join me for worship and prayer in my home on Tuesday evening.
 I cannot adequately express what comfort and joy that time of worship brought to my heart, and all the women who came to be with me and pray for my family and my doctors, and myself were just awesome.
 Amanda even played the piano and Sarah (a pastor's wife, but not your grandma's pastor's wife) brought hymnals.
 When people broke out into melody and harmony for "It Is Well With My Soul" my heart was so happy!